 - Additional Information

 Complete the Dropbox Team Folders request form to request a Dropbox Team Folder.
-For general information on how to share content inside Team Folders, see Dropbox’s Team folders: an overview.
-For UM-specific information, see below.
+For general information on sharing content inside Team Folders, refer to Dropbox’s Team folders: an overview.
+For UM-specific information, refer to the below sections.

 When creating a Team Folder, a prefix will automatically be attached to your Team Folder name.
 The prefix is based on the college or business division of which your department is a part.
 For example, the Chemistry department would have the auto-generated prefix of “LSA-.”
 To delineate your specific department with the college or business division, add the Active Directory abbreviation to the Team Folder name you provide.
 (E.g., “CHEM - folder name” would appear as “LSA - CHEM - folder name.”)

 Note: This prefix cannot be removed.
 If you believe the prefix is incorrect (e.g., your department is not under that college or business division), please contact the ITS Service Center.

 Team Folder names cannot have any punctuation except for dashes and underscores.